CodieCodemonkey/PyCog/README.md

 PyCog is a Python framework for abstract machines of various sorts.

 Currently the only developer is me, Ken Hill (codiecodemonkey.com/contact.html).
-I'm just getting started on PyCog, so bear with me.

 These principles are be kept in mind in designing and extending PyCog:

+1. Focus on the aesthetics of client's code.
+It should be easy to write clear, elegant code using PyCog.
-1. Avoid reinvention, especially when quality solutions are already available.
+2. Avoid reinvention, especially when quality solutions are already available.
 Instead PyCog development will provide adaptors whenever possible so that other packages play well with PyCog and together.
-2. Focus on the aesthetics of client's code.
-It should be easy to write clear, elegant code using PyCog.
-3. Separate algorithms from specific data structures where possible.
-Instead, PyCog will focus on well-defined and documented "protocols" in the Pythonic sense.
-4. Provide new solutions (instead of adapting existing ones) when necessitated by principles 1-3.

 ## License